Nikasa1889/Pytorch-kaggle-right-whale/README.md

 ### General notes

+You need [`git large file storage`](https://git-lfs.github.com/) installed before cloning the project, so large data files (e.g., `train_with_annotations.csv`) can be downloaded automatically.
+If you forgot, you must install git-lfs, then run `$ git lfs fetch` to replace git-lfs pointers by the actual file content.

 To prevent wasting time on decoding the jpgs over and over again, I decoded the jpgs into a numpy memmap array.
 The resulting files would take quite a bit of disk space.

 When using long-running script, I recommend using `ipython -i --pdb` to drop us to the debugger when there is any uncaught exceptions and into interaction mode when the script has finished executing.